Replace Dataset

 You can manually match dataset fields that have different names but the same type.

-The field matching process only shows fields of the same type.
-If the target dataset does not contain fields of the same type, a match cannot be made.
-In this case, you can either choose a different dataset for replacement or remove the fields from the report.
+Only fields of the same type are shown for matching.
+If the target dataset has no fields of the same type, you must choose a different dataset or remove the fields from the report.

 New fields in report matching